 Financial Sensitivity Analysis is done within defined boundaries that are determined by the set of independent (input) variables.

-For example, Sensitivity Analysis can be used to study the effect of a change in interest rates on bond prices if the interest rates increased by 1%.
+For example, sensitivity analysis can be used to study the effect of a change in interest rates on bond prices if the interest rates increased by 1%.
 The “What-If” question would be: “What would happen to the price of a bond If interest rates went up by 1%?”.
-This question is answered with sensitivity analysis.
+This question can be answered with sensitivity analysis.

-John is in charge of sales for HOLIDAY CO that sells Christmas decorations at a shopping mall.
+John is in charge of sales for HOLIDAY CO, a business that sells Christmas decorations at a shopping mall.
 John knows that the holiday season is approaching and that the mall will be crowded.
-He wants to find out whether an increase in customer traffic at the mall will raise the total sales revenue of HOLIDAY CO and if so, by how much.
+He wants to find out whether an increase in customer traffic at the mall will raise the total sales revenue of HOLIDAY CO and, if so, then by how much.

-The average price of a packet of Christmas decorations is $20 and during the previous year’s holiday season, HOLIDAY CO sold 500 packs of Christmas decorations, resulting in total sales worth $10,000.
+The average price of a packet of Christmas decorations is $20.
+During the previous year’s holiday season, HOLIDAY CO sold 500 packs of Christmas decorations, resulting in total sales of $10,000.

 After carrying out a Financial Sensitivity Analysis, John determines that a 10% increase in customer traffic at the mall results in a 7% increase in the number of sales.

-It is important not to confuse a Financial Sensitivity Analysis with a Financial Scenario Analysis.
+It is important not to confuse Financial Sensitivity Analysis with Financial Scenario Analysis.
 Although similar to some degree, the two have some key differences.

-Scenario Analysis, on the other hand, would require the financial analyst to describe a specific scenario in detail.
-Scenario Analysis is usually done to analyze situations involving major shocks such as a global market shift or a major change in the business.
+Scenario Analysis, on the other hand, requires the financial analyst to examine a specific scenario in detail.
+Scenario Analysis is usually done to analyze situations involving major economic shocks, such as a global market shift or a major change in the nature of the business.

-After specifying the details of the scenario, the analyst would then have to specify all the variables within the scenario so that they align with the scenario.
-The result is a very comprehensive picture of the scenario.
-The analyst would know the full range of outcomes, given all the extremes, and would have an understanding of what the outcomes would be, given a specific set of variables defined by a specific real-life scenario.
+After specifying the details of the scenario, the analyst would then have to specify all of the relevant variables, so that they align with the scenario.
+The result is a very comprehensive picture of the future (a discrete scenario).
+The analyst would know the full range of outcomes, given all the extremes, and would have an understanding of what the various outcomes would be, given a specific set of variables defined by a specific real-life scenario.

 Layout, structure, and planning are all important for good sensitivity analysis in Excel.
-If a model is not well organized both the creator and users of the model will be confused and the analysis will be prone to error.
+If a model is not well organized, then both the creator and the users of the model will be confused and the analysis will be prone to error.

 The most important points to keep in mind for layout in Excel include: